Hello, how can we help you?

 Rules are mechanisms that make the form display fields, hide them, or make them mandatory in different situations.

-They are used to define the actions that must be executed in accordance with the information inserted in the form.
+They are used to define the actions that will be executed, according to the information inserted in the form.

 Actions allow for comparing inputted information, editing field properties, displaying a message on the screen, executing another rule, and executing a dataset to fill in form variables with the result of this execution.